-This plenary event will feature a conversation touching upon a range of themes central to the conference, such as Indigenous communities’ and Indigenous scholars’ current and long-standing efforts to strengthen and build capacity in the furtherance of Indigenous knowledge systems through such initiatives as language programs, establishment of archives, collaborations with non-Native institutions, and the cultivation of new generations of Indigenous scholars in many fields of higher education.
+This plenary event featured a conversation touching upon a range of themes central to the conference, such as Indigenous communities’ and Indigenous scholars’ current and long-standing efforts to strengthen and build capacity in the furtherance of Indigenous knowledge systems through such initiatives as language programs, establishment of archives, collaborations with non-Native institutions, and the cultivation of new generations of Indigenous scholars in many fields of higher education.

 Lisa Brooks is an Abenaki writer and scholar who lives and works in the Kwinitekw (Connecticut River) Valley.
 She is Professor of English and American Studies at Amherst College and a faculty advisor in the Five College Native American and Indigenous Studies Program.
 Her first book, The Common Pot: The Recovery of Native Space in the Northeast received the Media Ecology Association's Dorothy Lee Award for Outstanding Scholarship in the Ecology of Culture in 2011.
 Her second book, Our Beloved Kin: A New History of King Philip’s War received numerous awards, including the Bancroft Prize for American History and Diplomacy in 2019.
 Currently a Guggenheim Fellow, she is working on a new book focused on her side project, “Tracking Molsemsis: An Indigenous and Environmental History of Eastern Coyote.”